 Context

 The world is full of interesting things to be discovered, learned, practiced.
-As one searches for new input, seeing what others are doing can be a source of inspiration, and advice from someone already into a specific thing can be of great help.
-Therefore I’d like to share what keeps me moving, learning, living and offer hints and resources for the potentially interested.
+As one searches for new input, seeing what others are doing can be a source of inspiration, and advice from someone more experienced can be of great help.
+Therefore I’d like to share what keeps me moving, learning, living, and offer hints and resources for the potentially interested.

-Apart from what’s shown here, be sure to also check out the webring linked at in the footer of the page.
+Apart from what’s shown here, be sure to also check out the webring linked at the bottom of the page.

 Letters